xF3d33/UltimateTeams/README.md

 ## /teamadmin command
 Aliases: `/ta`

 The `/teamadmin` command is purely for server admins only.

 4 arguments are implemented which are:
-* `/teamadmin save` - which will save all current team info to the `teams.yml` data file.
 * `/teamadmin reload` - This reloads the plugins `config.yml` & the `messages.yml` files from disk.
 * `/teamadmin disband <team-name>` - This allows admins to delete any unauthorised teams.
 * `/teamadmin about` - This give you an overview of the plugin's core information.